cwf2/tess_vagrant/README.md

 Tesserae with Vagrant
 =====================

-Build a default Tesserae installation using Vagrant and VirtualBox.
+Build a Tesserae installation using Vagrant and VirtualBox.
 Useful for development or adding your own texts without having to deal with a messy install process.

-By default, `vagrant up` will install Perseus Latin and Greek texts, indexed by word, stem, and character 3-gram.
+By default, `vagrant up` will install Perseus Latin texts, indexed by word and stem.
 Also sets up the web interface using Apache; if you want to view the site on your host computer, add the following to your _hosts_ file:
 ```
 master.tesserae.org  128.180.30.10
 ```